 IoT-Based Monitoring: Sensors can detect swarf accumulation in real time and alert operators before it leads to significant issues.
 These systems can predict when maintenance is required, reducing unplanned downtime.

-As we covered earlier in this article, machine monitoring is another system that can be used to help manufacturers understand how much time is spent on swarf management.
+As we covered earlier in this article, machine monitoring is another system that can be used to help manufacturers understand how much time is spent on swarf management across all machines, shifts and processes.

 For example, an aerospace manufacturer that we work with found that Swarf was one of their biggest reasons for machine downtime across their machines.
 When the business asked operators how much time they thought was spent on managing Swarf, they replied “2-3 minutes”.
 It was an honest but incorrect answer.